School of Divinity, History, Philosophy & Art History

 (ed.)
 Festivals in Germany and Europe: New Approaches to European Festival Culture (Lewiston, Queenston, Lampeter: Edwin Mellen Press, 2000) 396 pp.

-'Die Reformation in Polen-Litauen', [The Reformation in Poland-Lithuania] (Chapter 2.f.), in: Polen in der europäischen Geschichte.
+'Die Reformation in Polen-Litauen', in: Polen in der europäischen Geschichte.
 Ein Handbuch in Vier Bänden, general ed.
 Michael G. Müller, vol. ed.
-Hans-Jürgen Bömelburg, vol II: Die Frühe Neuzeit [The Early Modern Period] (Hiersemann-Verlag, Stuttgart, 2011), by subscription, Lieferung 2, 123-143.
+Hans-Jürgen Bömelburg, vol II: Die Frühe Neuzeit (Hiersemann-Verlag, Stuttgart, 2011), 123-143.

-'Von der religiösen Toleranz zur gegenreformatorischen Konfessionalisierung: Konfessionelle, regionale und ständische Identitäten im Unionsstaat' [From religious toleration to counter-reformationist confessionalisation: confessional, regional and social identities in the Polish-Lithuanian union] (Chapter 3.d.), Polen in der europäischen Geschichte.
-Ein Handbuch in Vier Bänden, general ed.
+'Von der religiösen Toleranz zur gegenreformatorischen Konfessionalisierung: Konfessionelle, regionale und ständische Identitäten im Unionsstaat', Polen in der europäischen Geschichte.
+Ein Handbuch in Vier Bänden, ed.
 Michael G. Müller, vol. ed.
-Hans-Jürgen Bömelburg, vol II: Die Frühe Neuzeit [The Early Modern Period] (Hiersemann-Verlag, Stuttgart, 2012), 251-289.
+Hans-Jürgen Bömelburg, vol II: Die Frühe Neuzeit (Hiersemann-Verlag, Stuttgart, 2012), 251-289.